tapir-test/tapir-website/_docs/usingtapir/Running_your_Tapir_Tests.md

 # CLI

-Tapir provides a dedicated cli module which can be used to run test suites or classes.
+<i>tapir</i> provides a dedicated cli module which can be used to run test
+suites or classes.
 Currently this module does not provide any advantages compared to the way introduced in the last chapter, but later on you might be able to provide some custom properties which influence the